Skip to Content

 £££

 Oyster bars are all the rage in London these days.
-There’s a strong tradition of oyster bars in the city that Bentley’s Oyster Bar & Grill is proud to carry on.
+There’s a strong tradition of oyster bars in the city and Bentley’s Oyster Bar & Grill is proud to carry it on.

 Although the name contains the word bar and grill, this isn’t an ordinary eatery, as it’s a high-end champagne and oyster bar operated by insanely popular Chef Richard Corrigan.

-If you’ve never experienced the pleasures of a champagne and oyster bar, it’s time to do so.
+If you’ve never experienced the pleasures of a champagne and oyster bar, the wood-paneled bistro charm of this place isn’t a bad spot to try it in…

 Fancy Restaurants in London: Map